California SB (Small Business) Certification: 2026 Size Limits & How to Apply

 Q:How is SBE different from SBA small business programs?

-SBE is a California state program run by DGS.
+SBE is a California state program run by the Department of General Services (DGS).
 The SBA's 8(a), HUBZone, and WOSB programs are federal programs with different criteria.
 California's DGS size standard ($19M flat for most industries) is generally lower than SBA standards, which vary by NAICS code.
 The programs do not cross-certify — you must apply separately to each.

 Note: California SBE eligibility and size thresholds are set by the Department of General Services under Cal.
 Gov. Code §§14835–14843 and 2 CCR §1896 and may change.
 This page is an independent resource, not a DGS site; confirm current requirements and apply at caleprocure.ca.gov.